andburch/_posts/2018-03-03-myoozam_survey.md

 [^1]: Just to be clear, I'm being tongue-in-cheek here.
 Linguists know that no dialect or way of speaking is "superior" to any other. <br /><br />With the exception of their own, of course.

-[^2]: The name you put down, which is optional, will never be released publicly without your consent, neither will your parent(s)' childhood homes ever be connected with yours (which could help people identify the data points).
-Not that this really matters.
+[^2]: This is not a real "study" (in any IRB sense)---it's just me wanting to sate my own personal curiosity.
+However, the name you put down, which is optional, will never be released without your consent, and neither will your parent(s)' locations ever be connected with yours (which could conceivably help people identify the data points?).
+Not that any of that really matters, but still.